 - Explain the reasons for the rise of slavery in the American colonies

-- Describe changes to Indian life, including warfare and hunting
+- Describe changes to Native life, including warfare and hunting

-- Contrast European and Indian views on property
+- Contrast European and Native American views on property

 - Assess the impact of European settlement on the environment